MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cdc-class.md

 ### <a name="parameters"></a>Parametri

 *lpDevMode*<br/>
-Puntatore a una struttura di `DEVMODE` Windows.
+Puntatore a una struttura di Windows `DEVMODE` .

 ### <a name="return-value"></a>Valore restituito